 I needed some method of measuring the overall market, not just single items.
 I realized I needed to create some sort of market index.
 The question was, what to include in the index?

-Getting a grip on certificate pricing is complicated by the tiny populations of collectible certificates.
+Getting a grip on certificate pricing is complicated by the very restricted population of collectible certificates.
 In many other hobbies, collectibles with populations below 1,000 are considered extremely scarce.
-In our hobby, certificates are not considered particularly scarce until populations drop below 50.
+In our hobby, certificates are not considered particularly scarce until populations are below 25.
 Maybe fewer.

 Highly-rare items appear for sale very infrequently and usually only in live auctions.
 Prices realized from those auctions may not represent widespread demand so much as the ability of auction houses to promote sales.
-For instance, one auction house might outsell another equally-qualified organization simply because its mailing list contains more names.
-Similarly, a house that delivers its catalogs three weeks in advance of sales usually outsells one with a shorter lead times.
-The number of variables that affect prices of rarities is very large.
+For instance, one auction house might outsell another equally-qualified organization simply because its mailing list of buyers is larger.
+Similarly, an acution house that delivers its catalogs three weeks in advance of sales usually outsells one with a shorter lead times.
+The result is that the prices of rarities is highly variable.

-After much thought, I decided it would not be realistic to measure highly common items either.
-Oftentimes, dealers can sell super-common items only by dropping prices to wholesale levels or lower.
-It is entirely possible that some dealers could give away common items and net a profit merely by freeing up valuable storage space.
-The potential pitfalls of measuring common certificates seemed fraught with as many problems as rarities.
+The prices of common items are also highly variable.
+Oftentimes, dealers can sell super-common items only by lowering prices to wholesale levels or lower.
+In fact, some dealers could probably give away common items and net a profit merely by freeing up valuable storage space.
+The potential pitfalls of measuring common certificates is fraught with as many problems as rarities.

 It ultimately made sense to look at medium scarce items.
 These are the kinds of items that intermediate and advanced collectors are always seeking to purchase.
 Taking the lead from typical stock market indexes, I tried to find a "market basket" of collectible certificates that met certain criteria.
 I reasoned that if we could track a sufficiently large number of medium-scarce certificates over a sufficiently long time, we should be able to discern trends in the collectors' market.